Where to find free references for CPT medical coding and ICD 9 and ICD 10 codes. Here are some online medical coding resources from reputable sources.

 Another helpful site called Innerbody.com has an interactive Anatomy and Physiology reference of the human body.
 It helps you visualize what and where on the body the diagnosis and treatment codes apply.
 They have animations and 100's of anatomy graphics and descriptive links.

 CPT Codes and their associated modifiers and descriptions are owned, copyrighted, and trademarked by the AMA (American Medical Association).
-They can be purchased directly from the AMA Bookstore or from their licensees such as SuperCoder.com and FindaCode.com or Amazon.
+They can be purchased directly from the AMA Bookstore or from licensees such as online providers like Supercoder.com and FindaCode.com.

 Copyright 2017 All-Things-Medical-Billing.com